 A short bio for you, the reader so you can see where l have been and why l enjoy such a lustful and almost erotic union with my brain!
 My diagnosis came at the right time in my life, although l could have done with it way earlier to have avoided the constant conflict l had in years previous, but hey it is what it was.

 Walking within the darkened alleyways of depression, anxiety and hard core daily stress takes its toll upon your very being, your essence of being alive.
 Today l am an ex self-harmer of some years.
 Since then, the desire to cut, to harm and to cause injury to myself has gradually and thankfully dispersed.
 Self – harm is yet another addiction – a strange one perhaps, but this is an emotion that only ‘self-harmers either current or ex’ can relate to.

 My arms and legs although healed display clearly to the savvy observer a relationship that was once turbulent and rocky and if anyone asks, l no longer declare l fell off a tree and landed on a greenhouse!
 NO, l am honest, l am a toughie – l am an ex self-harmer and whilst these may look like scars to you, they are my medals of valour – l got through to the end of the tunnel!

-Each to their own interpretation of course and humour aside l guess l have to go with number 1, although l can be really clumsy!
+Each to their own interpretation of course and humour aside l guess l have to go with number 1, although l can be really clumsy as well!